 An explorer of the Republic of Venice and an Italian merchant.
 During the early 15th century, de’ Conti traveled to Southeast Asia, India, and possibly the southern part of China.

 After the return of Marco Polo, no records exist that would indicate that any traders made the journey to China until Niccolò de’ Conti.

 Barbaro was a travel writer, explorer, merchant, and diplomat.
-He traveled on the Sea of Azov to the Genoese colony Tana as a merchant.
+As a merchant, he traveled on the Sea of Azov to the Genoese colony Tana.

 During this time, he decided to seek the burial mound of the last King of the Alans, expecting massive riches.